 Outside the classroom

 During the planning process, Bush and his wife decided they wanted to be buried on the library grounds after they die.
-The couple requested that the plot be simple, without monuments, just white crosses as grave markers like those at Arlington National Cemetery.
-The site chosen is on the east bank of a creek that runs behind the complex and is hidden among oak trees and protected by an iron fence.
+The couple requested that the plot be simple, like those at Arlington National Cemetery.
+The site is on the east bank of a creek that runs behind the complex and is hidden among oak trees and protected by an iron fence.
 In May 2000, their daughter Robin, who died at age 3 from leukemia, was reinterred there from the family plot in Connecticut.
 Barbara Bush died April 17, 2018, and was buried there on April 21.
 George H.W.
 Bush died Dec.
 1, 2018, and was buried Dec.
 6.

 Located in the middle of the complex is a monument 12 feet tall and 18 feet wide depicting stallions jumping over the rubble of the Berlin Wall.
 The sculpture titled “The Day the Wall Came Down” is by Veryl Goodnight of Santa Fe, N.M.

 Behind the Bush Library is a pond stocked with fish and the Barbara Bush Rose Garden.
 The public is allowed to fish at the pond on a catch-and-release basis.
-George Bush has been known to fish there when he is visiting his library.
+George Bush was known to fish there when visiting his library.

 Part of the responsibility of a presidential library, according to the National Archives and Records Administration, is providing public programs.
 The Bush Library programs encourage literacy and promote children’s education.
 Barbara Bush hosted a national radio show in 1991 called Mrs. Bush’s Story Time to encourage parents to read aloud with their children.
-She and her daughter-in-law Laura have been guest speakers and read to schoolchildren in the community.
+She and her daughter-in-law Laura read to schoolchildren in the community.